List of Labels

 Even though it is not necessary to identify windows as "special elements" when we want to make a render, there are some other cases where it is very convenient to export them separately.
 In order to achieve this identification, Groundhog can internally tell (from its Label) if a surface is a window or not, and export it separately.

 Workplanes are planes of the space where we would like to measure the illuminance or luminance levels.
-Even though in a Groundhog-created SketchUp model the workplanes will be represented as a (semi-transparent red) surface, it will be exported as a sensor grid in a file that represent such sensors in a format that can be used with Radiance's RCONTRIB and RTRACE programs.
+Even though in a Groundhog-created SketchUp model the workplanes will be represented as a (semi-transparent red) surface, it will be exported as a sensor grid in a file that represent such sensors in a format that can be used with Radiance's and programs.

 On an e-mail conversation, Greg Ward helped me define illum surfaces as: